xuri/excelize-doc/en/utils.md

 err := f.AddTable("Sheet1", "A1", "D5", ``)
 ```

-- Example 2, create a table of `F2:H6` on `Sheet2` with format set:
+- Example 2, create a table of `F2:H6` on `Sheet2` with the format set:

 <p align="center"><img width="612" src="./images/addtable_02.png" alt="Add table with format set"></p>